 Inside you get:

-You grab.
 You read.
-You lead.

-why pressure backfires
+Why pressure backfires

-48 Flashcards = what to say
+Flashcards = what to say

 Ebook = why it works